minio/docs/source/operations/data-recovery/recover-after-node-failure.rst

    :depth: 1

-If a MinIO node suffers complete hardware failure (e.g. loss of all drives, data, etc.), the node begins healing operations once it rejoins the deployment.
+If a MinIO node suffers complete hardware failure (e.g. loss of all drives, data, etc.), the node begins :ref:`healing operations <minio-concepts-healing>` once it rejoins the deployment.
 MinIO healing occurs only on the replaced hardware and does not typically impact deployment performance.